dalgudot/share-design/README.md

 ## I share my UI/UX Design Experience 🙌

 Hi.
 My name is KyungHwan Kim.
 I am a UI/UX Designer based in South Korea.
-This Portfolio Website is for sharing my UI/UX Design Experience with people around the world.
+The SHARE DESIGN is for sharing my UI/UX Design Experience with people around the world.

 I am inspired and learning a lot thanks to the experience shared by so many people around the world.
 As a UI/UX Designer, I also wanted to share my experience and thoughts around the world.

-This portfolio website is the result.
+The SHARE DESIGN is the result.
 I plan to continue to share my UI/UX Design Experience through this website.

 <br/>